junebash/junebash.com/_posts/2020-09-30-type-erasure.md

         }
     } receiveValue: { people in
         print(people)
-    }
-    .store(in: &cancellables)
+    }.store(in: &cancellables)
 ```

 ...But maybe that's best saved for another time.

 ## Why It's Not Ideal

-[My previous post](/blog/protocol-witnesses) talks about a better solution to this issue, but suffice to say, having to wrap everything in `AnyQuery` is pretty tedious, not to mention that whole rigamarole we went through just to implement the type-erasure.
+[In my previous post](/blog/protocol-witnesses), we discussed a better solution to for this particular problem; having to wrap everything in `AnyQuery` is pretty tedious, not to mention that whole rigamarole we went through just to implement the type-erasure.

-But hey, we had some fun, and we learned more about how protocols, generics, and subclassing work in Swift!
-Even if this may not be an ideal solution, now we can see clearly why, and we can better handle ourselves with similar challenges in the future.
+However, writing a struct in place of a protocol won't always be the most effective way to go, in and some cases it may not even be possible.
+And hey, we had some fun, and we got more comfortable with how protocols, generics, and subclassing work in Swift!
+Even if this may not be an ideal solution, now we can see clearly why, and we're better equipped to handle similar challenges in the future.